BigDataBoutique/elasticsearch-monitoring/README.md

 when running, make sure to set --health-flag=False .

-You can opt not to verify the server's TLS certificate with --verify-flag=False .
+You can opt not to verify your cluster's TLS certificate with --verify-flag=False .

 ## Visualizing with Grafana